rehierl/abstract-properties/01-0-prologue/1-1-headings-1.md

 and its section.
 S0 therefore needs to be understood to state that the structural relationship between a heading and its section can not be ignored.

-S1 is obviously a clear instruction since none-of the nodes above a heading belong to its section.
+S1 is a clear instruction since none-of the nodes above a heading belong to its section.
 Note that this clarity is a consequence of placing a heading just above the content it is associated with.

-S2 is not as clear as S1 since it does not clarify which nodes are included and which ones are not.
+S2 is not as clear since it does not clarify which nodes are included and which ones are not.
 However, one can state that a non-empty section has **a first and a last node** and includes **every other node in between**.
-Because of that, a heading's section can be understood to consist of distinct consecutive nodes (i.e. **no gaps**, **no holes**).
-That is, sections are not arbitrary groups of nodes in the sense that they consist of random nodes.
+Because of that, the section of a heading can be understood as a stream of distinct consecutive nodes (i.e. there are **no gaps** - i.e. a section has **no holes**).
+That is, sections are not arbitrary groups of nodes, they do not consist of randomly selected nodes.

 Hence, by placing a heading an author uses structure to express which nodes belong to a section and which ones don't.
 That is, an author uses the